FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 _(Incorrect.
 Ensuring that your data remains available in an outage is part of durability.)_

 -Block access to all resources in a zone.
+_(Incorrect.
+Responding to outages of zonal resources is a key capability in addressing availability.)_

 -Load test your application to see how it responds.